httpwg/wg-materials/interim.md

 something you introduce 6 months from now.
 Problem is common to DNS, not this record.

-Belshe: interesting stuff but when I think about all the things we still need to talk about then this isn't interesting at all.
+Mike: interesting stuff but when I think about all the things we still need to talk about then this isn't interesting at all.
 Can we table and look at it again in 6 months.